skullpsg/Create_or_delete_Azurewebjobs/README.md

   Go here : https://portal.azure.com/

-  Then In filter type storage account -->  Create a account --> After creating account click that account  --> settings  --> Access Key
+  Then In filter type storage account -->  Create an account --> After creating account click that storage account  --> settings  --> Access Key

   you can be able to see the storage account name and key.